bio-miga/MiGA-Docker/miga-cli-projects/classify-a-genome/using-a-reference-database.md

 If a file ending with `pid` is present, the daemon is still running.

-After the project finishes, stop the daemon and view the resullts:
+After the project finishes, stop the daemon and view the results:

 ```text
 cd $HOME/miga-data/pseudo